SamuelFrankSmith/SwiftR/README.md

 A Swift client for SignalR.
 Supports hubs and persistent connections.

+---

+### Swift 3

+SwiftR converted to support Xcode 8 and Swift 3.
+WIP!
+Until last week, I had no previous knowledge of SignalR.
+These changes have been made so that the framework builds, demo project works as intended, and Carthage can build with no errors or warnings.

+Since there are no coupled unit tests, and my knowledge of SignalR is lacking at best, do not use this without carefully vetting my changes.
+No Pull Request into adamhartford/SwiftR was created at this time because there does not exist a 'swift3' branch against which to merge.

+-Sam

+---

 ### Demo

 I have published a sample SignalR server at http://swiftr.azurewebsites.net.
 The iOS demo application now uses this server.
 See [SwiftRChat](https://github.com/adamhartford/SwiftRChat) for the souce code.
 It's based on this, with some minor changes: